LucaFoschini/lucafoschini.github.io/_posts/2014-05-25-machine-learning-isla-vista-shooting.markdown

 no additional effort put into improving accuracy.
 In some sense, what I described before is the worst possible baseline for comparison, a toy example.
-Many possible simple improvements can be used to dramatically improve accuracy, for instance:
+Many possible simple improvements can be used to dramatically increase accuracy, for instance:

 - train the speech recognition software on other videos from the same person (Elliot Rodger's youtube channel, in this case).
 That would